arcus-azure/arcus/community/blog/2022-10 Arcus Templates v1.0 a major release with major features/README.md

 }
 ```

-Apart from this, the project's contents is very similar - if not identical: we use the Arcus Messaging EventHubs message pump in the .NET Worker project template and solely register the EventHubs message router in the Azure Functions variant.
-The message handler, too, is an exact copy in both templates which only shows the reusability of Arcus Messaging.
+Apart from this, the project's contents are very similar - if not identical: we use the Arcus Messaging EventHubs message pump in the .NET Worker project template and solely register the EventHubs message router in the Azure Functions variant.
+The message handler, too, is an exact copy in both templates which only shows the re-usability of Arcus Messaging.
 For more information on both templates, see our official documentation:
 - [Arcus EventHubs worker project template](https://templates.arcus-azure.net/features/eventhubs-worker-template)
 - [Azure Functions EventHubs trigger project template](https://templates.arcus-azure.net/features/azurefunctions-eventhubs-template)